Former Iranian Hostages Urge Sweden to Swap Medical Aid for Djalali

-» Published: May 14 2025 at 15:01
+» Published: May 14 2025

 Photo: Privat/TT

-In the letter, they draw attention to a post that Iran's Foreign Minister Abbas Araghchi wrote on X last week.
+The signatories of the letter describe themselves as former hostages in Iran, and they are of different nationalities.
+In the letter, which TT has taken part of, they draw attention to a post that Iran's Foreign Minister Abbas Araghchi wrote on X last week.

-A few days after KI researcher Ahmadreza Djalali, who has been imprisoned in Iran for over nine years, suffered a heart attack, Araghchi linked his case to Swedish politics.
+A few days after researcher Ahmadreza Djalali, who has been imprisoned in Iran for over nine years, suffered a heart attack, Araghchi linked his case to Swedish politics.

-One question that Araghchi raised was that Sweden, since sanctions were imposed on Iran, stopped exporting Swedish-produced wound dressings used to treat the skin disease EB (Epidermolysis Bullosa, also called butterfly disease).
+One question that Araghchi raised was that Sweden, since sanctions were imposed on Iran, stopped exporting Swedish-produced wound dressings used to treat the skin disease EB (epidermolysis bullosa, also called butterfly disease).

 Djalali became a Swedish citizen in 2018.